Takashiidobe/db2/.docs/overview.md

 - **Data types**: `INTEGER` (i64), `BOOLEAN`, `VARCHAR` (UTF-8 strings).
 - **SQL statements**:
   - `CREATE TABLE` with column definitions
+  - `DROP TABLE` to remove tables and associated indexes
   - `INSERT INTO ...
 VALUES (...)` (supports multiple tuples per statement)
+  - `DELETE FROM ...
+[WHERE ...]` for row removal
   - `SELECT` with projection (`*` or column list), optional `WHERE` clause, and `JOIN`
   - `CREATE INDEX` over one or more integer columns
 - **Indexing**: In-memory B+Tree indexes with composite-key support.
 Indexes are persisted as metadata in `./data/indexes.meta` and rebuilt on startup by scanning table data.